pypy/pypy/pypy/doc/project-ideas.rst

 PyPy is generally open to new ideas for Google Summer of Code.
 We are happy to accept good ideas around the PyPy ecosystem.
 If you need more information about the ideas we propose for this year please join us on irc, channel #pypy (freenode).
 If you are unsure, but still think that you can make a valuable contribution to PyPy, dont hesitate to contact us on #pypy or on our mailing list.

 * **Optimize PyPy Memory Usage**: PyPy currently emits a small executable file and a large shared object file.
-To reduce the base interpreter size we think it would be helpful to have several shared object files that can be dynamically loaded if the module is needed.
+To reduce the base interpreter size it may be helpful to have several shared object files that can be dynamically loaded if the module is needed.
+(Note: it is unclear if this would change anything at all.
+Please make a small test first and report.)
 There are several other potential places where we could improve.

 * **VMProf + memory profiler**: vmprof by now has a memory profiler that can be used already.
 We want extend it with more features and resolve some current limitations.